 3. Barbell Meadows Row

-The meadows row is a unilateral movement that helps build solid lats.
-It can be an excellent addition to your barbell lat exercises as it enables you to train both sides of the lats individually.
+The Meadows row is a unilateral movement that helps build solid lats.
+It can be an excellent addition to your barbell lats workouts as it enables you to train both sides of the lats individually.

-It is named after John Meadows, who did this movement for the first time.
-Doing it properly also strengthens the upper arms and rear delt and helps build a muscular upper body.
+It is named after the legendary John Meadows, who invented this movement.
+Doing it properly also strengthens the rear delt and upper arms and helps build an athletic torso.

 - Put the suitable weight into the bar and place the other end in the corner of the wall.